alexpearce/home/index.md

 I am physicist and a coder.
 I spend a lot of time writing computer programs that try to answer questions about data.

-I work as a PhD student in experimental particle physics at the [University of Manchester](https://www.manchester.ac.uk), making measurements using data produced at the Large Hadron Collider at [CERN](https://home.cern/).
+I work as a research fellow on the [LHCb experiment](https://lhcb.cern.ch) at [CERN](https://home.cern), making measurements using data produced at the Large Hadron Collider.

 When I make something useful, which is less often than I'd like, I put it on [GitHub](https://github.com/alexpearce), and when I solve a problem that others